Search Result

 Tourniquets

-Used properly, tourniquets raise veins and can be helpful for some when injecting.
-However, "a badly used tourniquet introduces many new risks and it would be safer not to use one at all rather than to use a bad tourniquet badly."
-For example, some guys don't like a needle and syringe 'flapping around' while they release the tourniquet which is why they release it after injecting.
-While this is a practice, it's not advisable.
+Tourniquets pronounced turn-e-kay are used to raise veins and can be helpful when injecting.
+However, a badly used tourniquet introduces many new risks, and it would be safer not to use one at all rather than to use a tourniquet badly.

 How to use a tourniquet | Injecting advice